 Thumbnails of the sub clips already added to the current clip list

 12Repeat steps 8 to 11 until you have added all of the desired clips to the current clip list.

-You can select the same clip any number of times.
+You can add the same clip as a sub clip any number of times.